technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

     AML_MODEL_API_key=<MODEL Deployment key from fleet_aml_training.ipynb>
     ```

-9. Switch back Azure portal  and repalce **your-workspace-name** with your AML workspace name in the below command  and then run to get AML's object id (Note : Open notepad  and copy the below command to update )
+9. Switch back Azure portal  and replace  **your-workspace-name** with your AML workspace name in the below command  and then run to get AML's object id (Note : Open notepad  and copy the below command to update )

     +++az resource show  --resource-type "Microsoft.MachineLearningServices/workspaces" --name your-workspace-name --resource-group ResourceGroup1   --query "identity"+++

    ![](./media/image200.jpg)

-10. Repalce AML_principalId below command with the principalId id generated from above command and also repalce SUBSCRIPTION_ID with your Subscirption id and then run the command to assign the role.(Note : Open notepad  and copy the below command to update )
+10. Replace  AML_principalId below command with the principalId id generated from above command and also replace  SUBSCRIPTION_ID with your Subscription id and then run the command to assign the role.(Note : Open notepad  and copy the below command to update )

   +++az role assignment create --assignee AML_principalId --role "Azure Container Instances Contributor Role"  --scope /subscriptions/SUBSCRIPTION_ID/resourceGroups/resourcegroup1+++